 Most often, the recovery is mild.

 After your procedure, it’s crucial to avoid frequently blowing your nose or sneezing, to prevent movement of the bone-graft material and/or loosening of the stitches.

-You’ll be scheduled to see Dr. Marlin after two weeks for him to examine the surgical area.
-If necessary, he will remove any sutures.
+You’ll be scheduled to see Dr. Marlin or Dr. Talmazov after two weeks for them to examine the surgical area.
+If necessary, they will remove any sutures.
 You may be asked to make a few more return visits to ensure that the site is healing as expected.

 Elite Prosthetic Dentistry’s Problem-Solving Approach

-Dr. Marlin and his team at Elite Prosthetic Dentistry are well-known amongst their colleagues and patients for their exceptional ability to solve even the most complex dental problems.
+Dr. Marlin, Dr. Talmazov and their team at Elite Prosthetic Dentistry are well-known amongst their colleagues and patients for their exceptional ability to solve even the most complex dental problems.
 His methods have helped countless patients achieve a brilliant smile, often under the most desperate circumstances.

 - See you for a friendly and informative consultation in which you can meet him and the team, ask questions, and discuss your different options.

 - Locate the problems using advanced dental technology and present his findings in a presentation containing photos, scans, and models to show you what is possible.